glints-dev/glints-trevor-js/Readme.md

 # Sir Trevor

+Rich content editing entirely re-imagined for the web

 ![Sir Trevor in action](https://raw.github.com/madebymany/sir-trevor-js/master/examples/sir-trevor.gif)

 Main project conceived by [Andrew Sprinz](http://github.com/andrewsprinz).
 Maintained by [Chris Bell](http://github.com/cjbell88) & [Andrew Walker](http://github.com/ninjabiscuit).

-This fork is maintained by [Glints](http://github.com/glints-dev) to work mainly with Markdown and suit our usecase more specifically.
+This fork is maintained by [Glints](http://github.com/glints-dev) to work primarily with markdown, amongst other customizations, to suit our use case more specifically.

 ## Quick start